 The Bank, Íslandsbanki and Arion Bank (together the "New Banks") are the three largest commercial banks in Iceland and were established after the banking crisis in 2008.
-The Icelandic banking system is small and the New Banks have had limited opportunities for growth.
-The New Banks have so far primarily engaged in domestic lending in krona.
-The majority of the New Banks' funding comes from deposits by customers (See further "Description of the Bank - Funding").
+The Icelandic banking system is small and the New Banks have limited opportunities for growth in the near term.
+It is also unlikely that the New Banks will grow through international operations in the near future, due to existing capital controls.
+The New Banks have so far engaged in primarily domestic lending in krona.
+The majority of the New Banks' funding comes from deposits by customers.